 The North Carolina AG has also been active in enforcing merger oversight of healthcare providers in the state.
 State law requires prior notice to the state AG for healthcare transactions involving certain charitable or religious corporations and the written consent or court approval of the merger after review based on a criteria of public interest.
 In response to a wave of healthcare consolidation in North Carolina, the state repealed its certificate of public advantage law in 2015, which some argued have contributed to increased consolidation and market power in the provider market.
 Additionally, Attorney General Josh Stein released a statement in 2021 criticizing and expressing concerns over the potential impact of consolidation and warned of increased scrutiny of proposed mergers by the AG’s office.
 For example, in HCA’s acquisition of Mission Health System, the AG imposed conditions that would permit the office to take legal action under North Carolina law should HCA fail to comply with its commitments under the consent order.

 North Carolina is also a national leader in value-based payment reforms.
 The state implemented various alternative payment initiatives in both the public and private sectors, including Medicaid managed care alternative payment models, Medicare ACOs, BCBS North Carolina ACOs, and state employee health plan reference pricing strategy.
 North Carolina is on track to see alternative payment models account for 70% of healthcare payments in the state.

-North Carolina has made recent strides in health care transparency by requiring the NC Department of Health and Human Services to publish charge information relating to the most frequently reported admissions.
-However, the state lacks a legislated website such as an all-payer claims database (APCD) to enable consumers to make side-by-side price comparisons between providers, and consequently earned an F from the Catalyst for Payment Reform group on the 2016 Report Card on State Price Transparency Laws.
+In health care transparency, the state legislature enacted law that requires the NC Department of Health and Human Services to publish charge information relating to the most frequently reported admissions.
+However, the state still lacks a legislated website such as an all payer claims database to enable consumers to make side-by-side price comparisons between providers.

 RESEARCH & ARTICLES